175 YEARS YOUNG THIS YEAR!

 A building committee was assembled in 2000 to design plans for a New Life Center to be built on church property, directly behind the church building.
 Ground was broken on this project on Sunday, August 1, 2004, and the building was dedicated on the first Sunday in June of 2006.
 This facility now houses all church offices, the Sunday school department, a Youth room, fellowship hall and kitchen, handicapped restroom facilities, a nursery, and children's ministry facilities.
 This building helps accommodate the church's current growth and ministries within this community.

 In 1992, First Christian Church celebrated 150 years of worship and service in Barnesville.
+In 2017, the church celebrated it's 175th anniversary with guest speakers and celebrations.
 On September 8, 1996, the congregation of of the First Christian Church voted to leave the Disciples of Christ denomination, becoming a completely independent and autonomous congregation.
 Since that time, they have been involved, though not officially, in the ministry of Disciples Renewal and Disciples Heritage, as well as the brotherhood of Christian Churches and Churches of Christ, while retaining an independent status.
 The church has enjoyed significant growth in the past decade, experiencing a nearly 70% growth in attendance and a more than tripling in financial giving over that same period.
 With a history rich in tradition and sound Biblical teaching, the First Christian Church now stands poised to impact the community for Christ, looking forward to many more years of service and growth in the Barnesville community--to the honor and glory of God.
 The current pastor is Ed Eberhart, who has served the congregation in the pulpit since November 1998.